cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

 ## Provisioning Masters
 There are two types of Managed Masters for CloudBees Core:

-1. Regular Managed Masters - provides more customization at creation time and the use of a more sophisticated RBAC model to include folder level permissions
+1. Regular Managed Masters - provides more customization at creation time and the use of a more sophisticated RBAC model to include folder level permissions.
-2. Team Masters - provides a new UX and simplified RBAC, also supports provisioning via a CLI
+2. Team Masters - provides a new UX and simplified RBAC, also supports provisioning via a CLI.

-Both types of Masters can be provisioned through the CloudBees Core Operations Center UI and programmatically via Groovy scripts or a CLI.
+Both types of Masters can be provisioned through the CloudBees Core Operations Center UI and programmatically via Groovy scripts.

 We will start with provisioning a regular Managed Master via the UI: